Oatmeal is a staple ingredient in many people’s homes, but can dogs eat oatmeal? Is it safe?

 While this may seem like a tastier treat, milk can be difficult for dogs to digest and lead to stomach problems such as diarrhea.

-Serve the oatmeal plain and at room temperature to avoid any burns or injuries.
+Serve your dog plain oatmeal and at room temperature to avoid any burns or injuries.

 Finally, make sure you are not feeding your dog instant oatmeal.